 FAIR takes the guesswork out of the concepts of Loss Event Frequency and Loss Magnitude, the two main components of Risk that are also leveraged in qualitative analysis.
 The difference is that ranges or distributions are used to capture high and low ends of possible outcomes rather than discrete values.

 Various iterations of these inputs are then run through a Monte Carlo engine.
-The result is not a simple two-axis heat map but a bell curve showing a range of probable outcomes.
+The result is not a simple two-axis heat map, but a bell curve showing a range of probable outcomes.

-The model breaks down these two factors into subcomponents that can be estimated based on information collected from subject matter experts in the company, then builds them back up into accurate, overall estimates of Frequency and Magnitude – with Magnitude expressed in terms of dollars and cents.
+The model breaks down these two factors into subcomponents that can be estimated based on information collected from subject matter experts in the company, then builds them back up into accurate, overall estimates of Frequency and Magnitude — with Magnitude expressed in terms of dollars and cents.
+By using a probability distribution to identify the impact of potential risks, the FAIR model offers reliable data that can be used to inform business decisions with something more tangible and accurate than color categories.

 Of course, if you'd still like to present your quantitative analysis on a heat map, there's nothing stopping you.
 Here's how: 4 Steps to a Smarter Heat Map.